prettier/prettier-vscode/README.md

 If you have both `"prettier.tslintIntegration"` and `"prettier.eslintIntegration"` enabled in your Visual Studio Code settings, then TSLint will be used to lint your TypeScript code.
 If you would rather use ESLint, disable the TSLint integration by setting `"prettier.tslintIntegration"` to `false`.

+## Telemetry

+This extension uses Application Insights to track anonymous feature usage and version info.
+We don't record IP addresses or any other personally identifyable information.
+The reason we track this data is simply to help with priotization of features.

+This extension respects the VS Code telemetry setting so if you have telemetry disabled in VS Code we will also no collect telemtry.
+See the [Visual Studio Code docs](https://code.visualstudio.com/docs/getstarted/telemetry#_disable-telemetry-reporting) for information on how to disable telemetry.

 ## Settings

 ### Prettier's Settings